-WALKING FOR WELLNESS G Semester 1 ONLY
+WALKING FOR WELLNESS C Semester 1 ONLY

-Credits: 1 Length: Semester Course Code: PE166--- Grade Level(s): 10, 11,
+Credits: 1 Length: Semester Course Code: PE162--- Grade Level(s): 10, 11,

 This course will help students understand how walking can be used to achieve health and fitness goals.
-Module G will focus on the development of a fitness portfolio to track heart rate, nutrition, fitness, and motivation data.
-It will also focus on identifying local events, (i.e. 5k race, fun run, etc.) as well as the creation of cross training warm-ups throughout the semester.
-Students should be prepared mentally and physically to walk outdoors in a variety of conditions (hot, cold, windy, sunny).
-Sunscreen, shoes, proper clothing and water bottles are all highly recommended and necessary for success in the Walking for Wellness class, In the event of extreme weather or temperatures below 20 degrees Fahrenheit, (real feel) the class will take place indoors.
+Module C will focus on how to use technology to monitor heart rate and set training goals as well as the development of a fitness portfolio to track heart rate, nutrition, fitness, and motivation data.
+What motivates you to incorporate movement/fitness into your life and the analysis and reporting of a fitness product.
+The class will take place primarily outside dependent on weather.
+In an event of extreme weather or temperatures below 20 degrees Fahrenheit (real feel), the class will take place indoors.

-WALKING FOR WELLNESS H Semester 2 ONLY
+WALKING FOR WELLNESS D Semester 2 ONLY

-Credits: 1 Length: Semester Course Code: PE167--- Grade Level(s): 10, 11,
+Credits: 1 Length: Semester Course Code: PE13--- Grade Level(s): 10, 11,

 This course will help students understand how walking can be used to achieve health and fitness goals.
-Module H will focus on the development of a fitness portfolio to track heart rate, nutrition, fitness, and motivation data, as well as complete it.
-This final semester will result in a culminating activity that once again focuses on marketing and advocation for a community/local event that is planned by the Walking for Wellness classes (school event, marathon, etc.).
-Students should be prepared mentally and physically to walk outdoors in a variety of conditions (hot, cold, windy, sunny).
-Sunscreen, shoes proper clothing and water bottles are all highly recommended and necessary for success in the Walking for Wellness class.
-Un an event of extreme weather or temperatures below 20 degrees Fahrenheit (real feel), the class will take place indoors.
+Module D will focus on the development of a fitness portfolio to track heart rate, nutrition, fitness, and motivation data.
+Review products used to track walking data and how to motivate others to incorporate movement into their life for improved health and wellness.
+The class will take place primarily outside dependent on weather.
+In an event of extreme weather or temperatures below 20 degrees Fahrenheit (real feel), the class will take place indoors.